Wani4ka/GModQuestCompanion/README.md

 This addon can help the mapper create a quest map in Garry's Mod without diving into the study of Lua.
 At the moment, the addon has the following features:

-- Disabled noclip on the map;
-- Disabled context menu and Q-menu from Sandboxa;
+- Disabled context menu and Q-menu from Sandbox;
 - Disabled annoying hints that they can be turned off in the context menu (🤦‍♂️);
+- The ability to disable noclip on the map;
 - The ability to disable the use of a flashlight;
 - The ability to specify player...
   - Walk speed;